yushiangfu/study-notes/~vfs.md

 ### Copy

-When we have to copy a file or a folder, utility **cp** does the job, and here's the strace log.
+The `cp` utility is a commonly used tool for copying files or folders.
+Its operational flow typically involves the following steps:

-- It opens both the source and destination files.
+- Open both the source and destination files.
-- Start to read from the source and write to the destination till there's no more data.
+- Start reading from the source file and writing to the destination file until all the data is copied.
-- Close both file descriptors.
+- Close both file descriptors once the copying process is complete.

+Here's the strace log for file copying.

 ```
 root@romulus:~# echo abc > /run/zzz-file1